 - renderHandle this field contains a 32 bit unsigned integer assigned by the DRM Requester to identify the rendering of the DRM Content.
-The DRM Requester can use this value in the Render Status operation (see section Error!
-Reference source not found.) to get the status of the rendering. - AssetID this field contains the identification of the DRM Content that the Render Agent should render.
+AssetID this field contains the identification of the DRM Content that the Render Agent should render.
 It is defined in section 8.18. - EncryptedCek this field contains the Content Encryption Key (CEK), encrypted with the SK, for decrypting the DRM Content.
 It is defined in section 8.12.